-Much thought has gone into this dilemma (1), but most agree that the easiest solution is to process fresh herbs into dried herbs.
+Much thought has gone into this dilemma, but most agree that the easiest solution is to process fresh herbs into home-dried herbs.
 These dried versions of herbs will still be fresher than any available on grocery store shelves and will extend a herb’s life long beyond the growing season.

 Hang and air drying herbs

-Air drying herbs on a tray or hanging them is a fantastic way to dry herbs without special equipment if there is an appropriate space to do so.
-The best herb drying spot will be out of direct sunlight, clean, dry, and free of dust, smoke, or steam.
-Despite photogenic images of herb bundles hanging in kitchen windows, basements and closets are much better locations for drying herbs.
+Air drying herbs on a tray or hanging them in small bunches is a fantastic way to dry herbs without special equipment if there is an appropriate space to do so.
+The best herb drying spot will be a dry place out of direct sunlight, that is clean and free of dust, smoke, or steam.
+Despite photogenic images of herb bundles hanging in kitchen windows, dark places like basements and closets are better for drying herbs.

 - Harvest and rinse herbs only if necessary.
-Dry thoroughly if rinsed.
+Thoroughly pat dry if they are rinsed.

-- Pluck leaves from lower two inches of stems.
+- Pluck leaves from the lower two inches of stems.

 - Facing all stems in the same direction, bundle a small handful together tightly using twine or rubber bands.
-Alternately, place leaves or stems in a single layer onto drying trays or a paper bag on its side.
+Alternately, place leaves or stems in a single layer onto drying trays like this one on Amazon or a paper bag with vents cut into it.

-- Hang herbs, leaves-down, securely attached to a rod, line, or hook to keep them off the ground.
+- Hang the bunches of herbs, leaves-down, securely attached to a rod, line, or hook to keep them off the ground.
 If you are tray drying, set up your trays where there is adequate circulation.

-- Check on the herbs every few days, but know that it can take up to a few weeks for herbs to fully dry.
+- Check on the herbs every few days, but know that it can take up to a few weeks for herbs to dry thoroughly.